-Please always use your OSU email to contact me.
+Always use your OSU email to contact me.
 The Canvas mailbox doesn't work very well.

-You must include the tag "[CS 290]" in your email subject to get the quickest response from me.
+When you send me an email, you must include the tag "CS 290 Spring 2019" in your email subject.

+Please use the email addresses above to contact the instructor and TAs.
 You should expect a response to emails within 48 hours.
 Emails sent over the weekend sometimes take longer to respond to.
-Emailing should be only used for personal questions which does not include grading.

-Please post all course-related questions on the Piazza discussion board so the whole class may benefit from our conversation.
-For grading questions, please make a private Piazza post to the "instructors."
+Post all course-related questions on the Piazza board so the whole class may benefit from our conversation.
+Please sign up yourself on Piazza.
+You can use the course Slack channel to ask questions as well.